 : Local editing of individual files is only possible within the desktop app

 All plans offer at least the local editing of (Open/Libre) Office files.
-You can download the desired file via the "Edit locally" button.
+You can download the desired file via the "Edit locally" button (visible by moseover).

 Start editing via the "Edit locally" button

 The file will then open for editing directly outside of Stackfield.
 Within the room and within My Week, the change of the button to "Locally in work" will automatically indicate a note regarding the editing status.
-This way, your team can see who is currently working on a new version without having to assign a label or status manually.
+All files that are being worked on locally can also be viewed within the Reports as well as via the filters.
+This way, your team can quickly identify who is currently working on a new version in the various workspaces without having to assign a label or status manually.

 Overview of files with the status "Locally in work"